flatiron-labs/study_group_guide/README.md

 ## Tl;Dr
 * Pick a topic like a specific lab to review, topic you can provide AMA-style "office hours" on, small app you can build out live or small coding problem like a code kata to solve live.
 * Go to [Learn.co](https://learn.co) and click the big green "create study group" button.
 * Fill out the date, time, title, and zoom link.
+Title your group: "Learn Engineer Led: The Title"
+* Make sure you are a TA in the v-000 batch!
+That is the only way the study group will be marked to students as "Flatiron Hosted".
+Add yourself to the batch via the batch show page or just ask Sophie to do it for you.
 * Put a reminder in the student slack channel ~20 before it starts.
+Channels are online-web-developer and online-web-sp on learn-co.slack.com.
+Let Sophie know if you can't access those channels and she'll get you invited.
 * That's it!

 # What is a Study Group